-Alec has more than 25 years’ experience working in sub-Saharan Africa and has been involved on renewable energy projects across the region, with total installed capacity in excess of 350MW.
+He also has more than 25 years’ experience working in sub-Saharan Africa and has been involved in renewable energy projects across the region, with total installed capacity in excess of 350MW.

 Investment Officer, West Africa

-Kombate manages Camco’s activities in West Africa from his base in Ghana, and has nearly 10 years of experience in sustainable energy investment.
+Kombate manages Camco’s activities in West Africa from his base in Ghana, and has over 10 years of experience in sustainable energy investment.

 Prior to working for Camco, Kombate held a number of positions promoting the development of renewable energy in the region, including as the National Coordinator for Sustainable Energy Solutions for Africa, a public-private partnership between the Netherlands Ministry of Foreign Affairs and Philips BV.
 In this role, he focused on the development of markets for community and household level sustainable off-grid energy products in rural and peri-urban areas in sub-Saharan Africa.